Question

 - Lead object: Email field

-If you are not using the ticket-to-case sync, access to the Case object is required to connect the integration initially.
+If you don't use the ticket-to-case sync, access to the Case object is required to connect the integration initially.

-Case fields setting is only required if using the integration's ticket-to-case syncing feature.
-The relevant fields include all of the fields listed in the Standard field mapping section: Setting up Ticket Sync from Zendesk to Salesforce.
+Case fields setting is only required if you use the ticket-to-case sync feature of the integration.
+The relevant fields include all of the fields listed in the Standard field mapping section in Setting up Ticket Sync from Zendesk to Salesforce.

 To modify these fields within a profile: